HGlab01/ioBroker-jsonExplorer/README.md

 ## How to use
 Call `await JsonExplorer.TraverseJson(result, parent, replaceName, replaceID);`
-result: JSON object to be addad as states
+result: JSON object to be added as states
 parent: name of the parent state; null results in root
 replaceName: true|false; if true, the description of a channel will be replaced by the name of a leaf-state if available (search for a state with id "name")
-replaceID: true|false; if true, the description of a channel will be replaced by the id of a leaf-state if available (search for a state with id "name")
+replaceID: true|false; if true, the description of a channel will be replaced by the id of a leaf-state if available (search for a state with id "id")

 ### Expire management (optional)
 All states can be monitored and set to NULL if it is not updated in the last run by calling `JsonExplorer.setLastStartTime()` before calling `JsonExplorer.TraverseJson()` and `JsonExplorer.checkExpire('*')` after caling `JsonExplorer.TraverseJson()`